necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A semi-circular amphitheater filled with hundreds of densely packed red and white stone pillars](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-76.webp)

-Looking southeast from Sunrise Point from the rim wall of Bryce Canyon; the Queen’s Garden Trail Head is just off frame to the left.
+Looking southeast from Sunrise Point from the rim wall of Bryce Canyon; the Queen's Garden Trail Head is just off frame to the left.

 ![Sculpted red and white rock](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-77.webp)

-Looking northeast from Sunrise Point from the rim wall of Bryce Canyon; the Queen’s Garden Trail Head is just off frame to the right.
+Looking northeast from Sunrise Point from the rim wall of Bryce Canyon; the Queen's Garden Trail Head is just off frame to the right.

 ![A semi-circular amphitheater filled with hundreds of densely packed red and white stone pillars](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-78.webp)